Links (external links open in a new window)

 Manufacturer: Aro-Leuchte(n) GmbH, Arnold Licht GmbH, Gelsenkirchener Strasse 5, 46325 Borken, Germany.

-Other versions: Made in several varieties, all with the same tripod base.
+Other versions: This Aro Leuchte tripod balloon floor lamp exists in several varieties, all with the same tripod base.
 Another example can be found here.

-The lampshade is made of iron wire and red celluloid wrapped around it.
+The lampshade of this floor lamp is made of iron wire and red celluloid wrapped around it.
 Exactly the same material as the stretchable folded celluloid flower pot decoration that is for sale since the 1930s and it is still available today.
 The “manchette” or “cuff” plastic is stretchable thanks to the folds, and therefore fits perfectly.

 The precursor of this cuff plastic was made of the very flammable celluloid or cellulose acetate (Rhodoïd).
 It was often used for lamps in the 1930s, 40s and 50s.
 Rhodoïd is a French and English trade name.
 Other names used for cellulose acetate: Tenite, Zyl, Zylonite, Cellon.
 Acrylic (1930s) and PVC (1920s) were discovered before World War II, but was only widely used since the late 1950s.